ccallawa/alyvix_doc/test_case_building/designer_interface_overview.rst

 #.
 The **Object name** (title) of the test case object, which together with the file name is used
    to uniquely identify this test case object in Alyvix Selector and Editor
 #. **Test case object** :ref:`options <alyvix_designer_options_test_case_object>`, which affect
-   all visual elements in the component tree as a whole
+   all visual elements in the component tree as a whole; when run from Alyvix Editor, the *Timeout* and *Break* options will be shown instead in the :ref:`Selector panel <alyvix_selector_interface_screenshot>`
 #.
 The :iconlink:`gloss|component tree|../glossary.html#glossary-component-tree`
    :ref:`subpanel <alyvix_designer_component_tree_top>`, showing all defined selections and regions of interest that can be interacted with along with their type (image, region or text)